 - In Maryland, the court does not decide what to do about the marital assets to be divided.

 Property jointly owned by husband and wife cannot be sold by one without the consent of the other.
 The creditors of one spouse may not make a claim to it.
-However, a creditor of both parties may move against property jointly owned.
+However, a creditor of both parties may move against jointly-owned property.

 Upon the death of either spouse, the survivor becomes the sole owner of property held jointly by the couple.
 This is true even if the spouse dies without a will.
 This is in addition to the property rights discussed below.